 A Roadmap for Authentic Community Engagement

-We can’t improve maternal and child health without engaging community voices—without practicing what NICHQ Senior Project Director Kenn Harris calls “true, authentic community engagement.”
+We can’t improve maternal and child health without engaging community voices—without practicing what NICHQ Executive Project Director Kenn Harris calls “true, authentic community engagement.”
 This holds whether seeking change at the policy level or within an organization, hospital or clinic.

 “The belief behind community engagement is that the people impacted by the problem have some of the best solutions,” says Harris.
 “They help us understand how they experience the system, their lived experience, and that’s not something we can learn anywhere else.
 When those experiences and their voices become part of the solution—when they’re combined with organizational knowledge, resources and expertise—it becomes a pretty amazing partnership that inspires innovative thinking.”